microsoft/STL/README.md

 The `XPASS` and `XFAIL` result codes are less obvious. `XPASS` is actually a failure result and indicates that we expected a test to fail but it passed. `XFAIL` is a successful result and indicates that we expected the test to fail and it did.
-Typically an `XPASS` result means that the `expected_results.txt` file for the testsuite needs to be modified.
+Typically, an `XPASS` result means that the `expected_results.txt` file for the testsuite needs to be modified.
 If the `XPASS` result is a test legitimately passing, the usual course of action would be to remove a `FAIL` entry from the `expected_results.txt`.
 However, some tests from `libcxx` mark themselves as `XFAIL` (meaning they expect to fail) for features they have added tests for but have yet to implement in `libcxx`.
 If the STL implements